Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 1. Hyper-Specific Niche Selection

 I didn’t create a broad “digital marketing” group.
-Instead, I focused on “Email Marketing Automation for E-commerce Store Owners”—a specific pain point I had personal experience solving.
+Instead, I focused on “Email Marketing Automation for E-commerce Store Owners”—a specific pain point I had personally solved.

 This specificity accomplished two things: